QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 $ john hash --format=sha512crypt --wordlist=wordlist
 ```

-Note that "unshadow" simply replaced the "x" in "passwd", with the password in "shadow", as you would find in some old linux distros.
+Note that "unshadow" simply replaced the "x" in "passwd", with the password in "shadow", as you would find in some old Linux distros.
 </div></div>

 <hr class="sep-both">